hackbg/fadroma/packages/core/Core.spec.ts.md

-# Fadroma Core Specification
+# Fadroma Core API Specification

+## Introduction

-This is the isomorphic core of the Fadroma dApp framework.
+This document outlines the programmatic vocabulary of the Fadroma dApp framework.

-It contains the core abstractions of the Fadroma object model, written in a platform-independent way that does not depend on specific runtime features (a.k.a. isomorphic JavaScript).
+### Contributing

+The `@fadroma/core` package is written in a platform-independent way (isomorphic JavaScript).
+Contributors should refrain from depending on engine-specific features (be it browser, Node, or other)

+### Related packages

 All other NPM packages in the Fadroma ecosystem build upon this one, and either: